AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 ![action-promo](assets/action-promo.png)

 In order to trigger the workflow, you need to provide a workflow ID to the triggering API.
 You can find it on the Campaign Standard UI.
 In your `.env` file, add a new variable for it, for example `CAMPAIGN_STANDARD_WORKFLOW_ID=WKFXX`.
-This environment variable is then interpreted into a default param of the `send-promo` action in the manifest file.
+This environment variable is then interpreted into a default param of the `send-promo` action in the `ext.config.yaml` file.

 ```yaml
 send-promo: